akka/akka/akka-docs/src/main/paradox/stream/operators/Sink/fold.md

 Materializes into a @scala[`Future`] @java[`CompletionStage`] that will complete with the last state when the stream has completed.

-This stage allows combining values into a result without a global mutable state by instead passing the state along between invocations.
+This operator allows combining values into a result without a global mutable state by instead passing the state along between invocations.

 @@@div { .callout }